 Carbon dioxide is commercially available as high pressure cylinder gas, relatively low pressure (about 300 psig or 20 barg) refrigerated liquid, or as dry ice.
 Large quantities are produced and consumed at industrial sites making fertilizers, plastics and rubber.

-Carbon dioxide is a versatile material, being used in many processes and applications - each of which takes advantage of one or more these characteristics: reactivity, inertness and/ or coldness.
-Common uses include the consumption of carbon dioxide as a raw material for production of various chemicals; its application as a working material in fire extinguishing systems; carbonation of soft drinks; freezing of food products such as poultry, meats, vegetables and fruit; chilling of meats prior to grinding; refrigeration and maintenance of ideal atmospheric conditions during transportation of food products to market; enhancement of oil recovery from oil wells; and treatment of alkaline water.
+Carbon dioxide is commonly used as a raw material for production of various chemicals; as a working material in fire extinguishing systems; for carbonation of soft drinks; for freezing of food products such as poultry, meats, vegetables and fruit; for chilling of meats prior to grinding; for refrigeration and maintenance of ideal atmospheric conditions during transportation of food products to market; for enhancement of oil recovery from oil wells; and for treatment of alkaline water.

 Carbon Dioxide in the Earth's atmosphere: